 Columbus police officers arrested a driver and passenger on multiple drug-related charges and warrants after a traffic stop.

-The officers arrested Miranda-Alvidrez for possession of methamphetamine, possession of marijuana, possession of drug paraphernalia, operating a vehicle without ever receiving a license and maintaining a common nuisance, Harris said.
+The officers arrested Alvidrez for possession of methamphetamine, possession of marijuana, possession of drug paraphernalia, operating a vehicle without ever receiving a license and maintaining a common nuisance, Harris said.

-Officers also arrested passenger Brittnee B. Bryant, 25, of 1327 Ninth St., after learning she had eight local warrants for her arrest, including charges of conversion, auto theft and failure to appear on a possession of methamphetamine charge.
-She also was charged with possession of methamphetamine, visiting a common nuisance and possession of drug paraphernalia, Harris said.
+Officers also arrested Brittnee B. Bryant, 25, Columbus, after learning she had eight local warrants for her arrest, including charges of conversion, auto theft and failure to appear on a possession of methamphetamine charge.
+She was also charged with possession of methamphetamine, visiting a common nuisance and possession of drug paraphernalia, Harris said.

 For more on this story, see Saturday’s Republic.